 The Invention is Called “The Right Bike”

-The bike is made from lightweight materials that can be lifted with one arm into the car or onto a plane.
-It also has a seatbelt to keep riders secure while on long rides and make them feel more comfortable while they’re sitting in traffic.
+The bike is made from lightweight materials that can be lifted with one arm.
+It also has a seatbelt to keep riders secure while on long rides and make them feel more comfortable sitting in traffic.

-Life is not a smooth journey.
-It’s a mix of ups and downs.
+Life is not a smooth journey, and it’s a mix of ups and downs.
 Ups should encourage you to take a step further, but downs should not push you into the darkness of despair.

 The accident was a great shock for Bagg and his family.
 But he didn’t give in to despair.
-He realized that everything is for some purpose, and it’s the nature call to him to do something that could be a source of hope and joy for the paralyzed individuals.
+He realized that everything is for some purpose, and it’s a nature call to him to do something that could be a source of hope and joy for paralyzed individuals.

 “I just wanted to go outside with my friends and not have them worry or wait for me,” Bagg said.
 “I just wanted to have fun with them; I just wanted to blend [in].”

 Bagg started the journey by building multifunctional wheelchairs and bikes.
 Then, he took a step further and designed an all-terrain recumbent bike.
-The invention gave the people a chance to do what they had not imagined with their immobility.
+The invention allowed people to do what they had not imagined with their immobility.

 This project was highly successful.
 Within a few months, the bike garnered great popularity in Canada and other countries.
 As Bagg said, “We’ve sent bikes to Jerusalem, New Zealand, South Africa, the U.K, and the U.S.”